dotnet/csharpstandard/standard/basic-concepts.md

 - Protected, which is selected by including a `protected` modifier in the member declaration.
 The intuitive meaning of `protected` is “access limited to the containing class or types derived from the containing class”.
 - Internal, which is selected by including an `internal` modifier in the member declaration.
 The intuitive meaning of `internal` is “access limited to this assembly”.
 - Protected internal, which is selected by including both a `protected` and an `internal` modifier in the member declaration.
 The intuitive meaning of `protected internal` is “accessible within this assembly as well as types derived from the containing class”.
 - Private protected, which is selected by including both a `private` and a `protected` modifier in the member declaration.
-The intuitive meaning of `private protected` is "accessible within this assembly by types derived from the containing class."
+The intuitive meaning of `private protected` is "accessible within this assembly by the containing class and types derived from the containing class."
 - Private, which is selected by including a `private` modifier in the member declaration.
 The intuitive meaning of `private` is “access limited to the containing type”.

 Depending on the context in which a member declaration takes place, only certain types of declared accessibility are permitted.
 Furthermore, when a member declaration does not include any access modifiers, the context in which the declaration takes place determines the default declared accessibility.